subhashjprasad/machine-learning-projects/README.md

 # machine-learning-projects
-A collection of personal projects created using the OpenAI gym framework, pyTorch, and other tools.
+A collection of personal ML/AI projects.

+Created using the OpenAI gym framework, pyTorch, and other tools.